cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 ### Step 3.
 Creating our Cluster Inventory

-To manage information about our cluster, we will use a Cloudmesh Inventory file, which comes installed with cloudmesh.
-This will allow you to easily track and manage the configuration of your workers.
+To manage information about our cluster, we will use a Cloudmesh Inventory.
+This will allow you to easily track and manage the configuration of your cluster nodes.
 Let us create an inventory for our cluster as follows:

 ```
 (ENV3) pi@managerpi:~ $ cms inventory create --hostnames="managerpi,worker00[1-4]" --ip="10.1.1.[1-5]"  --inventory=cluster.yaml latest-lite
 ```

-We can list the information in our inventory as follows.
-Confirm all is as
-expected:
+You can inspect the infentory with the list command as shown next.
+Double check if it looks like:

 ```
 (ENV3) pi@managerpi:~ $ cms inventory list --inventory=cluster.yaml
-inventory list --inventory=cluster.yaml

 +-----------+-----------+------+-------------+---------+-------+---------+----------+----------+-----+---------+--------+---------+-------------+-------------------+----------+
 | host      | name      | type | tag         | cluster | label | service | services | ip       | dns | project | owners | comment | description | keyfile           | status   |
 +-----------+-----------+------+-------------+---------+-------+---------+----------+----------+-----+---------+--------+---------+-------------+-------------------+----------+